Strategy is for the Brave

 - Consensus-driven planning that avoids tradeoffs and dilutes priorities

-- Plans that focus on vision and values, but lack decision logic
+- Plans that focus on vision and values statements, but lack decision logic

-- Rollouts that explain the plan, without building understanding or ownership
+- Rollouts that explain a finish line, without building understanding or ownership of how to run the race… or why we’re running at all

 Over time, these approaches create frustration.
 Staff are unsure how the plan applies to their work.
 Stakeholders don’t see follow-through.
 And trust slowly erodes.